zack0306/graphql-notes/graphql-node-tutorial/04-signup-and-login/README.md

 ## Implementing the `signup` Mutation
 First, define the application secret in `utils.js`

-Next, we will use libraries for generating and validating JWTs
+Next, we will use libraries for generating and validating JWTs as well as hashing user passwords
 - `jsonwebtoken`
 - `bcryptjs`

 Now, we can update the application schema to start adding the new functionality
-- Add the `signup` mutation to `scr/schema.graphql`:
+- Add the `signup` mutation to `src/schema.graphql`:

 ```
 type Mutation {